 Purdue Pharma began attempting to shift how physicians and the public perceived opioids starting in the 1990s.7 For one, Purdue funded medical professionals to speak on how doctors should not fear the use of opioids, placed statements in Medical journals downplaying opioids’ potential for abuse, and were able to get OxyContin approved by the FDA without any clinical trials being conducted about how addictive or prone to abuse the drug may be.8 Purdue also launched one of the largest pharmaceutical marketing campaigns in history, marketing OxyContin as a drug that could be used safely and for long-term periods for a variety of health and pain issues.
 They also specifically targeted doctors who were ignorant to the actual effects of opioids.9

-These kind of fraudulent and deceptive marketing campaigns have led to Purdue being sued thousands of times over OxyContin.8 One such lawsuit in 2003 was brought by New York trial lawyer Paul Hanley, who declared, “This company had set out to perpetrate a fraud on the entire medical community.
+These kinds of fraudulent and deceptive marketing campaigns have led to Purdue being sued thousands of times over OxyContin.8 One such lawsuit in 2003 was brought by New York trial lawyer Paul Hanley, who declared, “This company had set out to perpetrate a fraud on the entire medical community.
 These pronouncements about how safe the drug was emanated from the marketing department, not the scientific department.
 It was pretty shocking.
 They just made this stuff up.”
 Purdue settled this particular case, but in 2007 the company pleaded guilty to federal criminal charges of misbranding and acknowledged they had marketed OxyContin with the intent to defraud or mislead.
 Three Purdue executive also pleaded guilty to criminal charges in that case.10

 Purdue led the charge, but many other pharmaceutical companies have followed suit.
 The founder of Insys Therapeutics, John M. Kapoor, was arrested in October of 2017 and charged with leading a conspiracy to use bribes and fraud for the illegal distribution of Fentanyl spray.
 It’s alleged that Kapoor paid doctors in exchange for prescribing the spray, which contains the powerful and highly addictive opioid fentanyl.11 Other pharmaceutical companies like Teva, Janssen, Johnson and Johnson, McKesson, and many more are now facing multiple lawsuits claiming they have all used deceptive marketing techniques to sell their drugs.12